As used in this subpart—

 (2) The complexity and technical challenge of the program is not the result of a failure to meet the requirements of 10 U.S.C.
 2366a.

 (ii) In accordance with section 811 of the National Defense Authorization Act for Fiscal Year 2013 (Pub.
-L. 112-239), for contracts entered into on or after October 1, 2014, the contracting officer shall—
+L. 112-239), the contracting officer shall—

-(A) Not use cost-reimbursement line items for the acquisition of production of major defense acquisition programs, unless USD(AT&L) submits to the congressional defense committees—
+(A) Not use cost-reimbursement line items for the acquisition of production of major defense acquisition programs, unless the Under Secretary of Defense for Acquisition and Sustainment (USDA&S)), or the milestone decision authority when the milestone decision authority is the service acquisition executive of the military department that is managing the program, submits to the congressional defense committees—

 (1) A written certification that the particular cost-reimbursement line items are needed to provide a required capability in a timely and cost effective manner; and